 Find bookkeepers in your local area or use a service like 800Accountant.

 How much does it cost to start a daycare?

 The cost of opening a daycare will vary and will depend on the type of facility being opened.
 A home-based daycare can cost between $10,000 and $50,000 to open, while a larger-scale business based in a rental property can cost $50,000 to $100,000 to open.

-Common startup costs for a daycare include:
+Some common startup costs for a daycare includes:

 – Home or property renovation costs

 – Safety equipment like fire extinguishers, smoke alarms, first aid stations, etc.

 – Kitchen accessories and equipment

 A daycare’s income and profits depend on how many children the facility cares for.
 A daycare’s size and location can affect its capacity, with daycares in highly developed areas usually being able to draw more clientele than daycares in more rural areas.
 PayScale reports that childcare center directors make an average salary of $42,635 per year, but the profits of a daycare will also depend on its expenses and what it charges for care.